Ear Infections & Earaches

 Symptoms of an ear infection in a non-verbal child can be more challenging.
 These may include signs of discomfort, such as (but are not limited) tugging at the ear, trouble sleeping, fever, restlessness, changes in appetite, and irritability.

 An outer ear infection often results from exposure to moisture, which is why it’s also known as swimmer’s ear.
 Fluid trapped in the ear canal can act as a breeding ground for bacteria, which in turn, can lead to an infection.

 In your middle ear, the eustachian tubes connect the middle ear to the back of your throat.
 When these become swollen or blocked, fluid may become trapped in the middle ear behind the eardrum.
 This fluid can become infected and cause the symptoms of an ear infection

 In general, anything that causes sinus congestion can also trigger an ear infection: cold, flu, seasonal allergies or a sinus infection.
 In addition, viral infections usually affect the inner ear, and while unpleasant, the symptoms usually clear up on their own.
 There’s a variety of bacterial infections that can cause ear infections, and if you have a fever or see fluid draining from your ears, you should see a clinician to understand whether antibiotics are necessary to help clear things up.

 A tip about cotton swabs

 Ear wax protects your ear canal from bacteria and should work its way out of your ear naturally.
-Using cotton swaps to clean out the wax leaves your ear canal more prone to infection.
+Using cotton swabs to clean out the wax leaves your ear canal more prone to infection.
 It’s always a bad idea to insert an object into your ear canal, which may introduce bacteria into your ear or damage your eardrum.